EasySensors/DoorWindowSensor/pdf/TindiePage.md

 ### The Wireless Door/Window  Sensor (CW1DB3A) Detects if window or door is opened .
 It is based on Arduino IDE compatible (the Atmel ATMega328P 8Mhz) microcontroller with HopeRF RFM69 868\915 or NRF24L01+ 2.4 GHz radio on-board.
 Best suitable for Home Automation, IOT.
-You may think of it as Arduino Pro Mini plus all the items in the picture below:

 ## Features
 - Fully compatible with the Arduino IDE (PRO MINI 8 MG Hz)